aardappel/lobster/docs/source/implementation.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It creates in `lobster/lobster`.
-Run it from that directory to access the
+It creates in `bin/lobster`.
+Run it to access the
-samples, e.g. `./lobster samples/pythtree.lobster`
+samples, e.g. `bin/lobster samples/pythtree.lobster`

 ### Android